ls1intum/Artemis/docs/user/exams/students_guide.rst

 Exam Conduction
 ^^^^^^^^^^^^^^^
 - Once the exam working time starts and you have confirmed your participation, the *Exercise Overview* screen will appear.
-This screen lists all exercises that are part of your exam with their respective amount of points, title and type of exercise.
-The status column indicates the status of each exercises and whether you have a submission in them or not.
+This screen lists all exercises that are part of your exam with their respective amount of points, title and exercise type.
+The status column indicates the status of each exercise and whether you have a submission in them or not.
 .. figure:: student/exercise_overview_after_start.png
    :alt: Exercise Overview Screen
    :align: center